ramses-lopez/bulls-and-cows/README.md

   - Each bull in the word adds 5 points to the score, for a maximum of 20
   - Each cow in the word adds 1 point to the score, for a maximum of 4
 5. The algorithm ends when it finds a guess with a score of 20, or runs out of guesses.

+---

+## :cow: Tests

+The code comes with a set of tests.
+Install `bundler` then run `bundle install` to install the required dependences.

+Then, you can run `rspec` to run all the tests present in the `spec` folder.